Spooky Colorado: Where the Spirits Go to Party!

 Still, there are so many stories of certain familiar spirits making themselves known again and again.
 One woman fled the room I stayed in after hearing five different voices, and Moe says the housekeeper won’t go in there alone.

-She also suggested we look over our photographs for ‘orbs.’
-Apparently they have appeared in many people’s photos.
+She also suggested we look at our photographs for ‘orbs.’
+Apparently, they have appeared in many people’s photos.
 They say spirits appear as orbs when photographed with a flash.
 I didn’t find any in my pictures from Onaledge, but two of them appeared later in a shot of the ballroom at the Stanley Hotel.

 Emma Crawford and the Coffin Races